top of page

 A New Deal

 Property Tax Levy, City Finances (grants and taxes), Legislative Reform, Municipal Autonomy and Tax Exemptions.
-Updated: Sept 5, 2024.
+Edited: October 25, 2024.

 Executive Summary